Municipal Chamber of Porto Alegre: History

 By the deposition of monarchy, there were 8 councilmen: João Antunes da Cunha Neto (speaker), Felicíssimo Manoel de Azevedo, Bibiano Dias de Castro, João da Mata Coelho, José Domingos da Costa, Antônio da Azevedo Lima, Guilherme Shell and, Rafael Gonçalves Ventura.
 After enactment of the Brazilian Constitution of 1891, City Council was responsible of auditing municipal public accounts, analyzing budget bills and, tax-related matters.
 At this time, there had been no opposition within City Council, as the PRP dominated state's political scene.
 The first oppositionist ever elected was a member of defunct Federalist Party in 1916.
 When Getúlio Vargas took over the rule in 1930, all city councils in Brazil were closed.
 Only in 1934, the city councils were re-opened.
 During this time, City Council was made up of 11 councilmen with annual sessions no longer than two months.
 This structure lasted until 1937, when that City Council was replaced by a Technical Administration Council.

 In 1947, a new State Constitution was signed into law and City Council was authorized to have 21 members; these members now started out receiving monthly income paid up by city treasury, this led to increase of middle class representation.
 Between 1947 and 1949, Council sessions are hosted in today's City Hall.
 In 1949, City Council moved into José Mountary Building.
 When the military staged a coup in 1964, multi-party system was abolished, being replaced by a two-party system.

+In 1972, Dercy Furtado became the first woman elected to the Municipal Chamber of Porto Alegre.
+She served in the Porto Alegre city council from 1973 until late 1974, when she resigned from the municipal chamber following her election to the Legislative Assembly of Rio Grande do Sul.